Student Conduct: Mission, Values, and Learning Goals

 Collaboration: NYU is a large, complex, and diverse institution.
 As such, we work to collaborate with our student affairs colleagues, academic schools, global sites, University shared governance, and central administrative units.
 Together, we strive to meet the needs of students and the greater NYU community.

 Student Learning Goals

-It is the Office of Student Conduct’s goal that students who participate in the student conduct process will:
+It is the Office of Student Conduct’s goal that students who interact with our office will: